 4. Michael Dooley: Critical Conditions: Zuzana Licko, Rudy VanderLans, and the Emigre Spirit

 5. Michael Dooley: Kicking up a Little Dust from Looking Closer, Critical Writing on Graphic Design

-Book photography by Dave Hall.
+Book photography by David Hall.